RobSimons1/ocean-dictionary/README.md

   8. Open Git Bash Terminal
   9. Type `git clone`, and then paste the URL
   10. Press `Enter`.
 A local clone will be created.

+To deploy the project to Heroku the following steps were taken:
+  1. created a `master` branch in Github repository
+  2.

 ## Credits